 Saraswati Gayatri Mantra

 The Saraswati Gayatri is a mantra written specifically to invoke Goddess Saraswati, in the 24-metre tradition of the original Gayatri Mantra.
 The transliterated version, along with the sanskrit version is given below:

 tanno.n vaaNi prachodayaat.h.

 Goddess Saraswati is universally recognized in Hinduism as the Goddess of learning and knowledge.
-Students in any and all fields of learning pray to Saraswati for sucess in completion of their studies.
-Saraswati is the companion of Lord […]
+Students in any and all fields of learning, particularly in music, education and arts, pray to Saraswati for success…

 The spirit of Navaratri – a festival of nine (-nava) nights (-ratri) is a vibrant reminder to us of the power of the feminine in our lives.
 One aspect of the feminine is shakti – often described as power, or energy.
 The significance of shakti is perhaps explained best by the two words Shiva-Shakti.
 Shiva is the potential, Shakti is the energy that enables the realization of that potential.

 We all celebrate festivals in honor of Durga, we revere Saraswati, we pray to Lakshmi – and yet, we as a society, forget all this reverence when it comes to the choice of a child?
 But why raise this issue on this blog?
 What does this have to do with hinduism?
 Isn’t this a social issue?